-- a.
-One hour of lecture per week for a semester or the equivalent number of hours. - b.
-Two hours of lab per week for a semester or the equivalent number of hours. - c.
+- 1. One hour of lecture per week for a semester or the equivalent number of hours. - 2.
+Two hours of lab per week for a semester or the equivalent number of hours. - 3.
 Three hours of clinical per week for a semester or the equivalent number of hours.